watusi/jquery-mobile-iscrollview/README.md

 The most basic usage of this widget is simple: just add a `data-iscroll` attribute to a container.
 All content inside this container will be scrolled.

-Note that iScroll itself scrolls only the first child of it's wrapper.
-However, by default, this widget automatically creates a protective `<div>` around all children of the wrapper, and so it will scroll *all* of the children of the wrapper element.
+Note that iscroll.js itself scrolls only the first child of it's wrapper.
+However, by default, this plugin automatically creates a protective `<div>` around all children of the wrapper, and so unlike iscroll.js it will scroll *all* of the children of the wrapper element - not just the first.

+As well, you may have *no* content in the wrapper initially.
+You might do this, for example, if you will be inserting dynamic content later.
+In this case, the plugin will create an empty `<div>` for you.

 If, for some reason, you do not want the widget to create this protective container, set the `createScroller` option to `false`.